bastoica/wasabi/wasabi-testing/README.md

 ### Full Evaluation (<12h, ~1h human effort)

-For reproducing retry bugs through unit testing and fault injection, we provide `run.py`, a Python-based script designed to manage the setup and evaluation phases of WASABI.
+For reproducing the retry bugs described in our paper [1], we provide `run.py`, a Python-based script designed to manage the setup and evaluation phases of WASABI.
 Each benchmark takes about `2h` to run.

-This `run.py` script operates in several distinct phases:
+`run.py` operates in several distinct phases, that closely follow those described in Figure 1 [1]:

 1. **Setup**: Clones the necessary repositories and checks out specific versions required for evaluation.
 2. **Preparation**: Manages and customizes the pom.xml files for each benchmark to facilitate instrumented builds.
 3. **Bug triggering**: Executes the tests with WASABI instrumentation to trigger potential bugs.
 4. **Log analysis**: Analyzes the test logs to identify and report bugs.

-The run.py script accepts several command-line arguments that allow you to specify the root directory, select the phase to execute, and choose the benchmarks to evaluate.
+`run.py` accepts several command-line arguments that allow you to select the phase to execute and choose the benchmarks to evaluate.

 * `--phase`: Determines which phase of the pipeline to execute with the following options available:
   * `setup`: Clones the necessary repositories and checks out specific versions.